-The Civil Contingencies team ensures that the Council will be able to respond speedily and effectively in a major
+Ayrshire Civil Contingencies Team is a shared service team for North, South and East Ayrshire Councils and ensures that the Council will be able to respond speedily and effectively in a major emergency.

 What kind of events do we plan for?